Updated on: Mar 2, 2023

 Author Jennifer Block traveled around the country and witnessed many types of births, from planned Cesarean to underground homebirth, and investigates whether routine Cesareans, inductions, and epidurals equate to improved birth outcomes.

-Her experiences reveal that while emergency obstetric care is crucial, there is a lot of evidence to support that medical technology and interventions are overused, sacrificing mother and infant health.
+Her experiences reveal that while emergency obstetric care is crucial, much evidence supports that medical technology and interventions are overused, sacrificing mother and infant health.
 For parents and birth professionals alike, it takes experience and knowledge.
 It packages it together to make it relatable to all people— first-time moms, VBAC moms, and the caretakers who oversee their care.
 It is the information every parent never knew they needed to know.

 Disclaimer: This book details traumatic stories and events that may not be appropriate for those processing their own traumatic birth experiences.